(This article was updated in 2024 according to the increase of the fixed tax).

 - a 0.76% rate tax on the value of real estate properties owned in Italy and abroad.

-According to the flat tax system, the new resident taxpayer can opt for the yearly payment of a € 100.000 in lieu of the ordinary taxation explained above.
+According to the flat tax system, the new resident taxpayer can opt for the yearly payment of € 200.000 instead of the ordinary taxation explained above.

 The “Cherry Picking” principle

-According to this new package the new resident not domiciled taxpayers can choose which country or countries income to tax with this substitutive flat tax.
-All the incomes coming from non-chosen countries (if any) are excluded from the flat tax regime and, therefore, they are subject to ordinary Italian taxation and will benefit from a tax credit on taxes paid abroad (under ordinary Italian and international treaties regulation and limits).
+According to this new package, the new Italian residents, not domiciled taxpayers, can choose which country or countries' income to tax with this substitutive flat tax.
+All the incomes coming from non-chosen countries (if any) are excluded from the flat tax regime, and, therefore, they are subject to ordinary Italian taxation and will benefit from a tax credit on taxes paid abroad (under ordinary Italian and international treaty regulations and limits).

-So new resident that opts for the flat tax regime may apply the ordinary tax regime with respect to incomes arising from one or more specified countries.
-All the incomes from one excluded country are taxed with ordinary rules, in fact, the taxpayer cannot pick each income, but only all the incomes from a specific Country.
-This system may allow a new resident to benefit from international tax treaties with respect to the related incomes.
+So, a new resident who opts for the flat tax regime may apply the ordinary tax regime with respect to incomes arising from one or more specified countries.
+All the incomes from one excluded country are taxed with ordinary rules; the taxpayer cannot pick each income, only all the incomes from a specific country.
+This system may allow a new resident to benefit from international tax treaties concerning related incomes.

-A Country excluded from the Flat Tax system can not be included again in the new system taxation, and all the related incomes will be ordinarily taxed till the end of the flat taxation option.
+A Country excluded from the Flat Tax system can not be included again in the new taxation system, and all the related incomes will be ordinarily taxed until the end of the flat taxation option.

-All the Italian source incomes (if any) are subject to the ordinary Italian progressive taxation and to all the other Italian tax fulfilments.
+All the Italian source incomes (if any) are subject to ordinary Italian progressive taxation and all the other Italian tax fulfilments.

 Favourable?

-In general, a right calculation is absolutely not a simple exercise:
+In general, the proper calculation is not a simple exercise:

-Foreign sources incomes can be remitted into Italy with no additional taxation (or burden withholding taxation).
+Foreign sources of income can be remitted into Italy with no additional taxation (or burden withholding taxation).

 Other advantages and exemptions

-According to Italian tax rules, resident taxpayers must fulfil a tax reporting procedure with respect to any financial asset, real estate property, car, plane, helicopter, ship, yacht, fine art items, fine and high-value jewellery etc. (financial and not financial assets) directly held abroad, even through a third party, or under trust mandate etc. This means not only small taxation (resumed above) but also a very important leakage of confidentiality about those assets.
+According to Italian tax rules, resident taxpayers must fulfil a tax reporting procedure concerning any financial asset, real estate property, car, plane, helicopter, ship, yacht, fine-art items, high-value jewellery, etc. (financial and non-financial assets) directly held abroad, even through a third party, or under trust mandate etc. This means small taxation (resumed above) and a significant leakage of confidentiality about those assets.

-The option for the new substitutive flat tax grants a total exemption about this kind of assets reporting procedure, with guaranteed full confidentiality.
-Italian tax authorities keep obviously the power to investigate the taxpayer position from a worldwide point of view.
+The option for the new substitutive flat tax grants a total exemption for this kind of assets reporting procedure, with guaranteed complete confidentiality.
+Italian tax authorities obviously have the power to investigate the taxpayer's position from a worldwide point of view.

-This complex and not confidential reporting procedure remains for the assets located in not “cherry-picked” (excluded) Countries.
+This complex and non-confidential reporting procedure remains for the assets in countries that are not “cherry-picked” (excluded).

 The flat tax for family members

 The option for the flat tax is absolutely personal and does not cover taxes otherwise due by other family members.
-However, the same flat tax regime may be extended to some or all of the family members yearly paying a reduced to € 25,000 flat tax for each additional family member.
+However, the same flat tax regime may be extended to some or all of the family members, paying a reduced € 25,000 yearly flat tax for each additional family member.
 Family is very broadly defined and is not limited to wife and children.

 Eligible foreign new residents

-This is a very strong anti-abuse measure for Italian citizens moved abroad because of our high ordinary taxation, that now could be attracted back.
+This is a robust anti-abuse measure for Italian citizens who moved abroad because of our high ordinary taxation, which now could be attracted back.

 Ruling procedure

 The first option for the substitutive regime could require a ruling procedure with the Italian tax authority.
-The eligible new resident must declare (and proof) that he meets all the requirements of this new regime, and above all being not Italian tax resident last 9 out of 10 years, the last tax residency, the excluded Countries (if any) etc.
+The eligible new resident must declare (and prove) that he meets all the requirements of this new regime, and above all, being not an Italian tax resident for the last 9 out of 10 years, the previous tax residency, the excluded Countries (if any), etc.

-There will be the exchange of information with the tax authorities of the jurisdictions where the applicants had been resident in the relevant years.
+There will be an exchange of information with the jurisdictions' tax authorities regarding where the applicants have been residents in the relevant years.

-The ruling application does not include any detailed description of the wealth or incomes of the applicant, if not relevant for understanding whether he was resident in Italy during the previous 10 years.
+The ruling application does not include any detailed description of the wealth or income of the applicant if not relevant for understanding whether he was resident in Italy during the previous 10 years.

 The exception to the rule

 The flat tax system does not cover capital gains on qualified shareholdings realized by the taxpayer in the first five-year period.
-Qualified shareholdings are those representing more than 20% of the voting rights or 25% of the capital of a company.
-The thresholds are reduced to 2% and 5% per cent for listed on stocks markets companies.
+Qualified shareholdings represent more than 20% of the voting rights or 25% of a company's capital.
+The thresholds for listed stock market companies are reduced to 2% and 5% per cent.
 Ordinary Italian taxation is applicable for these capital gains.

-After this five-year holding period, the flat tax covers also these capital gains, becoming even more interesting in a long period tax planning.
+After this five-year holding period, the flat tax also covers these capital gains, becoming even more interesting in the long period of tax planning.

 Dividends from such shareholdings fall instead within the flat tax regime.